kwokkenton/sequential/README.md

 ## Contents
 `sequence_model.ipynb`: investigation of using a Multi-Layer Perceptron model to forecast a time series.
 Looks at an autoregressive model to extrapolate a sinusoid using various k-step ahead models.
 Main takeaway is that errors accumulate when this happens.
 Refers to Chapter 8.1 of d2l.ai.
 `text_models.ipynb`: Refers to Chapters 8.2-3 of d2l.ai.
+`rnn.ipynb`: Refers to the implementation of a recurrent neural network from scratch.
+`concise_rnn.ipynb`: Uses high level api in Pytorch to code the same RNN.
+Refers to Chapters 8.6-7 of d2l.ai.